 The concept of Customer Lifetime Value (CLV) might seem self-explanatory, but there are lots of misconceptions of what CLV is and how we can best use it.
-In short, CLV is a model that estimates the value that a customer brings in to your company during its expected time of customer loyalty.
-If implemented using adequate analytical techniques and predictive models, a high number of use cases opens up including value-based segmentation, evaluation of marketing initiatives and optimisation of acquisition.
+In short, CLV is a model that estimates the value that a customer brings to your company during its expected time of customer loyalty.
+If implemented using adequate analytical techniques and predictive models, a high number of use cases open up, including value-based segmentation, evaluation of marketing initiatives and optimisation of acquisition.

-Customer Lifetime Value is a broad concept which spans everything from getting a one-number-measurement of the total value of your customer base, to be used as a prescriptive tool serving as the underlying basis for all decision making around the management of individual customers.
-The appropriate level of ambition for your company is decided by different factors, including business needs, quality and availability of data, availability and the skill level of your resources and the company’s overall strategy and vision for data-driven decisioning.
+Customer Lifetime Value is a broad concept that spans everything from getting a one-number measurement of the total value of your customer base to being used as a prescriptive tool serving as the underlying basis for all decision making around the management of individual customers.
+Your company’s appropriate level of ambition is decided by different factors, including business needs, quality and availability of data, availability and the skill level of your resources, and the company’s overall strategy and vision for data-driven decisions.
 Regardless of your level of ambition, CLV is something that, if done correctly from the start, can be built upon either when the need or objective increases.

 As the name suggests, CLV is naturally split into three different entities: customer, lifetime and value.
 In the simplest model, the customer entity is represented by the average customer, whereas in a richer and more useful model, it is represented by the individual customer itself.
 Pursuing the latter might seem too challenging for some companies, but it is a wholly necessary step to take when going from a product/service based way of working to a customer-centric approach.